mamachanko/cfpush/README.md

  * [ ] I get feedback about the tutorial
  * [ ] I want to use `spring-data-rest` so that I don't have to worry about application logic too much
  * [ ] I want to use web sockets so that the example is less contrived
+ * [ ] I don't have to worry about Clara's environment and can simply provider them with a docker image